Matthew Payne

-Matthew "Matt" Payne (born 3 October 2002) is a New Zealand racing driver from Auckland, New Zealand.
-He is currently competing in the Dunlop Super2 Series with Grove Racing, driving the No. 10 Nissan Altima L33.
-Payne is also inaugural inductee of the Grove Junior Team, a program to fast track young drivers into the Supercars Championship.
-In 2022 Payne will make his Bathurst 1000 debut driving alongside current Bathurst champion Lee Holdsworth in the Grove Racing Ford Mustang GT FN.
+Matthew Allen Payne (born 3 October 2002) is a New Zealand racing driver from Auckland, New Zealand.
+He is currently competing in the Supercars Championship with Grove Racing, driving the No. 19 Ford Mustang GT.
+He won the 2025 Bathurst 1000 with Garth Tander.

 Racing career

 Toyota Racing Series

 After turning heads with his karting success, Payne tested the FT-50 (older spec TRS) and impressed immediately with confirmation coming in December 2020 that Payne would contest the full three round 2021 Toyota Racing Series for M2 Motorsport.

 The 2021 New Zealand Grand Prix was the opening round of the season and was held at Hampton Downs Motorsport Park, due to the COVID-19 pandemic the series lacked international drivers.
 To compensate the event organizers called on experienced New Zealand racing drivers such as Shane Van Gisbergen, Greg Murphy & Andre Heimgartner to heighten the quantity and quality of the field.
 Payne impressed in his open-wheel debut finishing third in all three races over the weekend including the NZGP.
 Payne went on to win five of the remaining six races, winning the 2021 Toyota Racing Series conformably over second placed Kaleb Ngatoa.